docker/labs/dockercon-us-2017/windows-modernize-aspnet-dev/README.md

 docker build -t <DockerID>/modernize-aspnet-web:v1 .
 ```

-> Be sure to tag the image with your own Docker ID so you can push it to Docker Hub.
+> Be sure to tag the image with your own Docker ID so you can push it to Docker Cloud.

 ## <a name="task2.2"></a>Task 2.2: Connecting to SQL Server in a Docker container